Sustainability is more important than ever in 2021 — even when designing for the digital.

-- Pay attention to font usage in digital product design, as complex fonts add file weight to websites and contribute to power consumption.
+- Pay attention to font usage in design, as complex fonts add file weight to websites and contribute to power consumption.

 - Don’t go overboard with images — like video, they consume more power, so use them carefully to make a bigger impact.

-Like sustainability, ethical website design is an umbrella term in website design.
+Like sustainability, ethical design is an umbrella term in website design.
 Ethical web apps should: